null

 Different Types of Alcohols

 Alcohols are produced in plants, animals, microorganisms and fungi, and they play diverse metabolic and physiological roles.
-Some alcohols are produced industrially from organic molecules found in nature, including fossil fuels.
+Some alcohols are produced industrially from organic molecules such as fossil carbons found in nature.
 Read on to learn about some common types of alcohols!
+We'll start with fatty alcohols, which are widely used in skin and hair care.

 Fermented Alcohols